Aditya-myst/Interview-PlayBook/BACKEND/API_DESIGN.md

 **Q: How do you version your APIs?**

-A: "URL path versioning is most common (/v1/users).
-It's explicit and easy to route.
-Alternatives: query parameter (?version=1), header (Accept: application/vnd.api.v1+json).
-I'd use URL versioning for public APIs and header versioning for internal APIs."
+A: "URL path versioning (/v1/users) is most common—explicit and easy to route.
+Include deprecation headers (Sunset, Deprecation) when retiring old versions.
+Maintain old versions for 6-12 months."

 **Q: What's the difference between offset and cursor pagination?**

-A: "Offset: skip N records—simple but inconsistent with concurrent changes and slow for large offsets.
-Cursor: use a unique identifier to fetch next page—consistent and efficient.
-Use offset for admin dashboards (need page numbers), cursor for infinite scroll and feeds."
+A: "Offset: skip N records, simple but inconsistent with concurrent changes and slow for large offsets.
+Cursor: use unique identifier, consistent and efficient.
+Use offset for admin dashboards, cursor for infinite scroll."

-**Q: How do you handle errors in APIs?**
+**Q: How do you handle API errors consistently?**

-A: "Consistent error format with code, message, and details.
-Use appropriate HTTP status codes (400 for validation, 401 for auth, 404 for not found, 500 for server error).
-Include request ID for debugging.
-Never expose internal errors or stack traces in production."
+A: "Standard error format: { error: { code, message, details } }.
+Use appropriate HTTP status codes.
+Create custom error classes (ValidationError, NotFoundError).
+Global error handler middleware.
+Never expose stack traces in production."

-**Q: How do you implement rate limiting?**

-A: "Track requests per client (by IP or API key) in a time window.
-Use Redis for distributed rate limiting.
-Return 429 Too Many Requests with Retry-After header.
-Strategies: fixed window, sliding window, token bucket.
-Apply different limits for different endpoints (stricter for auth)."

 ---